Victor-Lockwood/Team-C-Robot-Radar/backend-rest/database/README.md

 2. Run `docker save --output flask-app-backend.tar flask-app-backend`.
 Same deal but for the Flask app.
 3. SSH into Moxie and create a directory called `robotradar`
+   - If the `.tar` files already exist in this directory, cd in and delete them with `rm robot-radar-db.tar` and `rm flask-app-backend.tar`
 4. Return to terminal, enter `scp robot-radar-db.tar <user>@<REMOTE IP>:/home/<user>/robotradar`
 and follow the prompts.
 Wait for the upload to finish.
 5. Enter `scp flask-app-backend.tar <user>@<REMOTE IP>:/home/<user>/robotradar`
 and follow the prompts.
 Wait for the upload to finish.
 6. Return to SSH terminal, enter `docker load --input robot-radar-db.tar`
 7. Enter `docker load --input flask-app-backend.tar`
-8. Run `docker run -dp 36000:5432 robot-radar-db`, then `docker ps` and get the container ID
+8. Run `docker run -dp 36000:5432 robot-radar-db`, then `docker ps` and get the container ID or name
-9. Wait a bit then run `docker start <container id>` to restart the DB
+9. Wait a bit then run `docker start <container id or name>` to restart the DB
 10. Follow the instructions in the `To use Postgres` section to verify the tables were created correctly.
 11. Run `docker run -p 9823:5000 -d flask-app-backend`
-12. Hit `http://localhost:9823/logs?password=<password>&remote=True` in either Postman or your browser.
+12. Hit `http://<REMOTE IP>:9823/logs?password=<password>&remote=True` in either Postman or your
+browser.
 If it works, everything built correctly!